cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 ## Calculating a session identifier alongside with the CPace run {#sec-sid-output}

-If CPace was run with an empty string sid available as input, both parties can produce a session identifier string sid\_output = H.hash(b"CPaceSidOut" \|\| transcript(Ya,ADa, Yb,ADb)) which will be unique for honest parties {{BGHJ24}}.
+If CPace was run with an empty string sid available as input, both parties can produce a public session identifier string sid\_output = H.hash(b"CPaceSidOut" \|\| transcript(Ya,ADa,Yb,ADb)) which will be unique for honest parties {{BGHJ24}}.

 ## Sampling of scalars

 For curves over fields F\_q where q is a prime close to a power of two, we recommend sampling scalars as a uniform bit string of length field\_size\_bits.
 We do so in order to reduce both, complexity of the implementation and the attack surface with respect to side-channels for embedded systems in hostile environments.
-The effect of non-uniform sampling on security was demonstrated to be begnin in {{AHH21}} for the case of Curve25519 and Curve448.
+The effect of non-uniform sampling on security was demonstrated to be benign in {{AHH21}} for the case of Curve25519 and Curve448.
 This analysis however does not transfer to most curves in Short-Weierstrass form.

 As a result, we recommend rejection sampling if G is as in {{CPaceWeierstrass}}.
-Alternatively an algorithm designed allong the lines of the hash\_to\_field() function from {{?RFC9380}} can also be used.
-There oversampling to an integer significantly larger than the curve order is followed by a modular reduction to the group order.
+Alternatively an algorithm designed along the lines of the hash\_to\_field() function from {{?RFC9380}} can also be used.
+There, oversampling to an integer significantly larger than the curve order is followed by a modular reduction to the group order.

 ## Preconditions for using the simplified CPace specification from {{CPaceMontgomery}}